 The Company also continues to maintain IECQ QC 080000 certification, demonstrating high standards in hazardous substance management and the implementation of comprehensive controls across design, procurement, and manufacturing processes.
 Overall, through systematic management and continuous innovation, the Company is steadily advancing the reduction of its environmental footprint and taking more resilient steps toward sustainable operations.

-42.19 %
+43.74 %

 Renewable electricity ratio

-Water withdrawal reduction
+Water use intensity reduction

-9037 tCO₂e
+9872 tCO₂e

 Category 1, Category 2 greenhouse gas emission reduction